evilmartians/fias/README.md

 1. FIAS address objects table contains a lot of fields which are not useful in most cases (tax office id, legal document id etc).
 2. Address objects table contains lot of historical records (more than 50% in fact) which are not useful in most cases.
 3. Every record in address object table could have multiple parents.
 For example, Nevsky prospekt in Saint Petersburg has two parents: Saint Petersburg (active) and Leningrad (historical name of the city, inactive).
 Most hierarchy libraries accepts just one parent for a record.
-4. Using UUID type field as a primary key is not a good idea if you want to use ancestry or closure_tree gems to navigate through record tree.
+4. Using UUID type field as a primary key as it used in FIAS is not a good idea if you want to use ancestry or closure_tree gems to navigate through record tree.
 5. Typical SQL production server settings are optimised for reading, so import on production could take dramatically long time.

 ## Notes on workflow

 1. Use raw FIAS tables just as a temporary data source for creating/updating primary address objects table in your app.
 2. The only requirement is to keep AOGUID and AOID fields in your table.
-3. Import will take dramatically long time on typical production SQL server because most of production servers are optimized for reading.
-In other hand, address object table is immutable in most cases.
-It's okay to work with addressing data on your local machine and transfer result to production as SQL dumps.
+3. Keep your addressing object table immutable.
+This will give you an ability to work with huge amount of addressing data locally.
+Send the result to production as an SQL dump.

 ## Keeping up to date